jayflocode/java-calculator/README.md

 is useful since it is able to evaluate a full expression from a String, and represent the values as a String.
 In other words, this calculator does not make a usage of Integers, or Doubles.

-This code is going to be improved in the next couple of weeks to add some extra functionalities, and perhaps will be seeing the code imported into a mobile platform such as Android OS.
+The code is going to be improved in the next couple of weeks to add some extra functionalities, and perhaps will be seeing the code imported into a mobile platform such as Android OS.

-This code is licensed so written permission needs to be asked, and explicitly granted prior to using.
+Be aware, this code is licensed so written permission needs to be asked and explicitly granted prior to using the code.
 Do not use this code without my permision.
+Email me at jayson_flores@me.com for permission request or if you need guidance of any kind.